g0vNYC/hub/email-setup.md

-# Setup you Email Account
+# Setup your Email Account

 Talk to NYC uses [May First/People Link](https://mayfirst.org/en/index.html) for email.
 MFPL provides a webmail interface, but it recommend that you setup your `@talkto.nyc` account via IMAP though your preferred client (ex.
 Gmail, MacMail).